-Answers to frequently asked questions about background screening and employment verification and how pre employment background check companies can help.
+Answers to frequently asked questions about background screening and employment verification and how pre-employment background screening companies can help.

 1. Why do background checks?

 2. What searches are included in a background check?

-The basic searches ordered as part of most background checks are County Criminal Record Checks, MVR Reports, Employment Verifications, Education Verifications, Social Security Number Address Traces.
+The basic searches ordered as part of most background checks are County Criminal Record Checks, MVR Reports, Employment Verifications, Education Verifications, and Social Security Number Address Traces.

 3. What does a Social Security Number Trace reveal?

 This is a very essential search that comes from credit headers.
 The results of this search will reveal all of the counties your applicant has reported using their Social Security Number, as well as dates reported and any other names your applicant may have used.
 This search is highly recommended because your applicant could have purposefully or inadvertently failed to disclose this information when they completed the disclosure and authorization for background investigation form, because they may be trying to hide something.

 4. How long does it take to get reports from pre-employment background check companies?